-The Company's revenue consists primarily of sales of the STREAMWAY System, as well as sales of the proprietary cleaning fluid and filters for use with the STREAMWAY System.
-The Company sells its products directly to hospitals and other medical facilities using employed sales representatives and independent contractors.
+The Company has medical device revenue consisting primarily of sales of the STREAMWAY System, as well as sales of the proprietary cleaning fluid and filters for use with the STREAMWAY System.
+This revenue stream is reported within both the domestic and international revenue segments.
+The Company sells its medical device products directly to hospitals and other medical facilities using employed sales representatives and independent contractors.
 Purchase orders, which are governed by sales agreements in all cases, state the final terms for unit price, quantity, shipping and payment terms.
 The unit price is considered the observable stand-alone selling price for the arrangements.
 The Company sales agreement, Terms and Conditions, is a dually executed contract providing explicit criteria supporting the sale of the STREAMWAY System.
 The Company considers the combination of a purchase order and the Terms and Conditions to be a customer's contract in all cases.